 Used Nikon Camera Lens Prices

-Lens prices change all the time depending on availability and interest in older lenses.
-Over the past several years, film photography was seeing an increase in popularity, which has pushed prices higher.
+The prices of camera lenses change all the time based on supply and the popularity of vintage lenses.
+Over the past several years, film photography was seeing an increase in interest, which has pushed prices higher.

-Economic conditions are constantly changing, and sudden changes can result in changes in prices.
-However, the relative difference in lens prices should be expected to stay the same.
+Economic conditions are ever-changing, and sudden changes can result in changes in prices.
+Having said that, the relative difference in prices between lenses should be expected to stay similar.

-Checking several websites is the savvy way to get current pricing information.
-If you are fortunate enough to find a good deal, quickly buy it, because the best deals are short-lived.
+Checking several websites is the best way to get current lens pricing.
+If you are lucky enough to find a good deal, immediately buy it, because the best deals do not last long.

 What Lens Mount Does the Nikon FG Use?

-The Nikon FG has a Nikon F-mount.
-Released in 1959, the F-mount is still being used today.
-Over time changes have been made to add autofocus, CPU contacts, metering information, and electronically controlled apertures.
+The Nikon FG uses the Nikon F lens mount.
+The Nikon F-mount has been in use since 1959.
+Changes have been made over time to add autofocus, CPU contacts, metering information, and electronically controlled apertures.

-For an explanation F-mount lenses, here is a page that explains Nikon F-mount lens and camera compatibility.
+For an explanation F-mount lenses, this page explains everything you should know Nikon F-mount lens and camera compatibility.

 Standard Lens Cap Size

-The standard filter ring thread and lens cap size for the majority of vintage F-mount lenses is 52mm.
-Keep in mind, lenses with large front elements will use larger filters and lens caps.
+The standard lens cap and filter ring thread size for the majority of vintage F-mount lenses is 52mm.
+It goes without saying, lenses with big front elements are going to require larger lens caps and filters.

-Employing a standardized filter thread size is great because you only need to buy just a single set of filters.
+The nice thing about having a standard filter thread size is that you only are required to have one set of filters.

-The early Nikon cameras had a Meter Coupling Prong.
+A Meter Coupling Prong was used on early Nikon cameras.
 The Nikon FG uses a Meter Coupling Ridge.

-Non-Ai lenses can damage your FG if you attempt to put one on the camera.
+Older lenses that only have a Meter Coupling Prong will most likely damage your FG if you attempt to use one on the camera.

 More Nikon FG Resources

-There is no more information on the best Nikon FG lenses.
-When more info is added to the site, links can be found below.
+There is no more info on the best Nikon FG lenses.
+When new info is included on the website, links will be below.